sybrew/the-seo-framework/readme.txt

 			* Did you know that you can view the SEO meta generation time within the page's source?
 		* Layout settings.
 You might want to take a look at these settings, if:
 			* You don't need or even dislike the SEO Bar.
-			* You want to adjust visual impairment settings. ??
-This is already possible (although hidden), slightly redundant.
+			* You want to adjust visual impairment settings.
 		* Canonical settings.
 You should only change these settings, if:
 			* Your website is accessible through both HTTP and HTTPS
 			* Link relationship settings have been put here.